adrelanos/aeternity-wiki/Idea-Box.md

 #### Target audiences
 * persons struggling with sensible, personal medical problems or questions
   * person suffering from unknown medical condition
-  * person in need of nutrition a advice
+  * person in need of nutrition advice
   * person in need of homeopathic advice
   * person suffering from psychological stress